ratriv/testapp_assesment/ansible-minikube-setup/README.md

 The actual packages are distribution dependent.
 They are installed by using the [package](http://docs.ansible.com/ansible/package_module.html) module from Ansible.

-The defaults are for Debian/Ubuntu based systems so if you are running another distribution you need to override this.
+The defaults are for Ubuntu based systems so if you are running another distribution you need to override this.

-Note: this is ignored when installing on macOS.

   * **minikube\_install\_dir** is the installation directory of the `minikube`, `kubectl`, `docker-machine` and either `docker-machine-driver-xhyve` or `docker-machine-driver-kvm`.
 Defaults to `/usr/local/bin`.